 Primary liver cancer is cancer that started in the liver.
 There are 5 main types.
 The type depends on the type of cell that the cancer started in.

-If your cancer began somewhere else and then spread to the liver look at our section on secondary liver cancer.
+If your cancer began somewhere else and then spread to the liver, look at our section about secondary liver cancer.

 Hepatocellular carcinoma (HCC)

 Hepatocellular carcinoma is also called hepatoma or HCC.
 It's the most common type of primary liver cancer.
-Because of this, the information in the primary liver cancer section is mostly about hepatocellular cancers.
+Because of this, the information in this primary liver cancer section is mostly about hepatocellular carcinoma.

 This type of liver cancer develops from the main liver cells called hepatocytes.
 It's more common in people with cirrhosis.
-Cirrhosis means scarring of the liver due to previous damage, such as from the hepatitis B or C virus or long term alcohol drinking.
+Cirrhosis means scarring of the liver due to previous damage.
+For example, damage from the hepatitis B or C virus, or long term alcohol drinking.

-Hepatocellular carcinoma is more likely to develop in men than in women and becomes more common as you get older.
+Hepatocellular carcinoma is more likely to develop in men than in women.
+It becomes more common as you get older.

 Fibrolamellar carcinoma is a rare sub type of cancer.

-Fibrolamellar carcinoma tends to develop in people in their 20’s or 30’s, and it’s not usually linked with cirrhosis or infection with hepatitis B or C.
+Fibrolamellar carcinoma tends to develop in people in their 20’s or 30’s.
+It’s not usually linked with cirrhosis or infection with hepatitis B or C.

 Cholangio refers to the bile ducts, so cholangiocarcinoma is cancer of the bile ducts.
 The major bile ducts are tubes that connect the liver and gallbladder to the small bowel.
 The bile ducts carry bile, which is made by the liver.
 Bile helps to digest fats in food.

 Bile duct cancer is rare.
 Cancer that starts in the section of ducts outside the liver is called extrahepatic cholangiocarcinoma.
 Cancer that starts in the section of ducts inside the liver is called intrahepatic cholangiocarcinoma.
 Intrahepatic cholangiocarcinoma is classed as a type of primary liver cancer.